novutec/TypoSquatting/README.md

 Usage
 -----
-* include Typo.php
+* Include Typo.php
 ```
 require_once 'DomainParser/Parser.php';
 require_once 'TypoSquatting/Typo.php';
 ```

-* create Typo() object
+* Create Typo() object
 ```
 $Typo = new Novutec\TypoSquatting\Typo();
 ```

-* call lookup() method
+* Call lookup() method
 ```
 $result = $Typo->lookup($domain);
 ```

-* if you don't want to use all filters you may call the respective method to deactivate it
+* If you don't want to use all filters you may call the respective method to deactivate it
 ```
 $Typo->setSwitchingLetters(false);
 ```

-* you may choose different keyboard layouts, to do so you may call the respective method. e.g. en, de, es, fr, it and nl
+* You may choose different keyboard layouts, to do so you may call the respective method. e.g. en, de, es, fr, it and nl.
 ```
 $Typo->setLayout('es');
 ```

-* you may choose 5 different return types. the types are array, object, json, serialize and xml. by default it is object. if you want to change that call the format method before calling the lookup method or provide it to the constructer. if you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
+* You may choose 5 different return types. the types are array, object, json, serialize and xml.
+By default it is object.
+If you want to change that call the format method before calling the lookup method or provide it to the constructer.
+If you are not using object and an error occurs, then exceptions will not be trapped within the response and thrown directy.
 ```
 $Typo->setFormat('json');